Matching MATLAB's resample function in Python

 • Placebo Test:

 • Pretend the treatment occurred at a time prior to the actual intervention and re-run the DiD analysis.
-If you find
+If you find a significant “effect” before the true treatment, this suggests that the parallel trends assumption may not hold.

 • Use a range of pre-treatment cutoff points and check if similar differences are estimated.
-Consistent non-zero
+Consistent non-zero results may indicate underlying trend differences unrelated to the actual treatment.

 • Event Study Analysis (Dynamic DiD):

 • Extend the DiD model by including lead and lag indicators for the treatment.
-For example:

-• If pre-treatment coefficients (leads) are close to zero and non-significant, it supports the parallel trends
+• If pre-treatment coefficients (leads) are close to zero and non-significant, it supports the parallel trends assumption.
+Large or statistically significant leads could indicate violations of the assumption.

 • Formal Statistical Tests:

-• Run a regression on only the pre-treatment period, introducing an interaction term between time and group to test
+• Run a regression on only the pre-treatment period, introducing an interaction term between time and group to test for significant differences in trends:

-• If the coefficient on the interaction term is close to zero and statistically insignificant, this
+• If the coefficient on the interaction term is close to zero and statistically insignificant, this supports the parallel trends assumption.
+A significant would indicate a pre-treatment trend difference, which would challenge the assumption.

 • Covariate Adjustment (Conditional Parallel Trends):

-groups and influence the outcome.
-This is a more relaxed “conditional parallel trends” assumption, and you could
+• If parallel trends don’t hold unconditionally, you might adjust for observable characteristics that vary between groups and influence the outcome.
+This is a more relaxed “conditional parallel trends” assumption, and you could check if trends are parallel after including covariates in the model.

 If you can make all this work for you, great, I never have.
-In the dynamic world of recommendation engines (especially
+In the dynamic world of recommendation engines (especially always ‘’online’’ recommendation engines) it is very difficult to find a reasonably good cut-off point for the placebo test.
+And the event study analysis is usually not very useful since the treatment is usually ongoing.

 Peeking and Early Stopping